UWARG/computer-vision-python/STYLE.md

             # 1 blank line after the end of the block

         return quotient

+# pylint: enable=too-few-public-methods
 # 1 blank line at end of file

 ```